Why is Descartes A Kant’s Paper Dolls on my best 1,000 albums ever list?

 - #978 – Brainiac – Hissing Prigs In Static Couture

 Paper Dolls goes next level, for good and for weird.
-But it’s highs are really exciting and well worth checking out.
+But its highs are really exciting and well worth checking out.

 And that’s the beauty of having an expansive canvass of 1,000 entries – it allows “room” for worthy comers from odd-bizarro corners of the musical spectrum.

-Taking all of that into account, “Hello Tarantino” as song title works really well as there are sections that speak to the iconic film director’s wildly eclectic use of music in his movies.
+Taking all of that into account, “Hello Tarantino” as song title works really well as there are sections of the track that speak to the iconic film director’s wildly eclectic use of music in his movies.
 There’s some surf rock-ish stuff going on, and then there’s kind of a Ritchie Valens-esque interlude, there’s the sweet and crooning female vocals that I mentioned, some lounge-organ vibes, some rockabilly-meets-punk stuff, and then there’s some screechy noise rock going on.
 All in two minutes.